 If you think you might be facing an unplanned pregnancy, the first step is to get the answers to these three essential questions before making a decision about the outcome of your unplanned pregnancy.

 One in five pregnancies end due to natural processes, such as miscarriage, before 7 weeks.1 It is also important to rule out the possibility of a dangerous ectopic pregnancy (pregnancy in the Fallopian tubes).

 The gestational age determines a woman’s due date and impacts her pregnancy options, specifically the cost and type of abortion she can have.2

 - Do I have an STI?

-An untreated STD (sexually transmitted disease) can have a negative impact on both a woman’s reproductive health and the health of her baby.3 It’s important to be tested and treated.
+An untreated STD (sexually transmitted disease) can have a negative impact on both a woman’s reproductive health.3 It’s important to be tested and treated.

 At a Pregnancy Options Consultation we can confirm your unplanned pregnancy and provide the information you need to make the best decision for you.
 You don’t have to face an unplanned pregnancy alone.

 What to expect from an Unplanned Pregnancy Options Consultation, step by step: